STYLE YOUR HAIR DAILY

 The one thing about Mel & Kim was, you couldn't help but like them.
 They were smashing, so we were sold at the very beginning!
 The thing that struck me straight away was, they were not overawed by meeting us at all, in any shape or form - at all.
 It was just like they had met three guys down the pub.
 I mean, they were totally unconsumed by the whole process - completely.
 It was just incredible.
 They just didn't seem to think that we were that special.

 Soon after this meeting, Mel & Kim began recording with yourselves.
 When did you realise that 'System', which was planned as the sisters' début, wasn’t working out and what made you direct the sound towards Chicago House and Showing Out (Get Fresh at the Weekend?

 We learned very quickly that there was something very different about their voices.
 It's very difficult to explain but there was a jauntiness about their 'voice', and it didn't quite fit the techno/RnB thing that we tried with 'System'.
 We were very heavily involved with Pete Tong around that time with Bananarama, and he played us these Garage/Chicago House tracks, and we just thought that this sound was perfect for the girls.
 They were the right age and the right attitude, so Mike (Stock) wrote 'Showing Out' and it came together very quickly.

 Did the girls express any concerns about this change in sound?

-No, the minute we started to record it we just knew that it worked.
-It was just so ... them!
-They would be telling us stories about going out on a Friday and Saturday night and they were funny.
-Mel & Kim were just incredibly modern girls for their time, so we saw them as the female version of us because we were sort of fighting the major record companies and these kids were like our alter egos.
+No, the minute we started to record it, we just knew that it worked.
+It was just so... them!
+They would be telling us stories about going out on a Friday and Saturday night, and they were funny.
+Mel & Kim were just incredibly modern girls for their time, so we saw them as the female version of us, because we were, sort of, fighting the major record companies.
+These kids were like our alter egos.